gluster/glusterdocs/docs/Administrator-Guide/Directory-Quota.md

 In this case, the total disk space of the directory is taken as the quota hard limit set on the directory of the volume.

 >**Note**
->The default value for quota-deem-statfs is on when quota is enabled and it is recommended to keep quota-deem-statfs on.
+>The default value for quota-deem-statfs is on when the quota is enabled and it is recommended to keep quota-deem-statfs on.

 The following example displays the disk usage when quota-deem-statfs is off: